|

 provides examples for ESP32 and ESP8266

-A single web page, pfodWeb.html, handles all three connection types, Serial, BLE and HTTP
+A single web page, pfodWeb.html, handles all four connection types, HTTP and via pfodProxy, Serial, BLE and TCP/IP

 No external connections or downloads needed.